mattermost/docs/source/playbooks/overview.rst

 Mattermost Playbooks is included in Mattermost self-hosted and Mattermost Cloud workspace.
 You can access Playbooks via the product menu in the top-left corner of Mattermost.

 To find all playbook runs, open **Product menu > Playbooks**, and then select any playbook name.
-Next, select Runs from the navigation bar. and choose a run to view its overview.
-Select Go to channel to open the run’s channel.
+Next, select **Runs** from the navigation bar, then choose a run to view its overview.
+Select **Go to channel** to open the run’s channel.

 Each playbook represents a recurring outcome or specific goal that your teams collaborate on to achieve, such as service outage recovery or customer onboarding.